-Good hands are invaluable in a restaurant, too. and they float around the tiny kitchen of Pumpkin with such ease that they may as well be disembodied.
+Good hands are invaluable in a restaurant, too.
+Christopher Kearse has them, and they float around the tiny kitchen of Pumpkin with such ease that they may as well be disembodied.
 Sprinkling an exacting amount of sea salt onto a cube of seared steak, wielding tweezers to locate the precise resting place for a laser-sliced candy-cane beet, spooning out a jellybean of silky sauce soubise, wiping an imperceptible smudge off a plate with a sponge scissored into the size of a matchbook.
 Once his good hands pass a plate off to a server, they're right back at it, rifling through a low boy full of meticulously labeled quart containers for his next dish.

 If good hands were all that was required to achieve success as a chef, Kearse would already be a titan.
 But you need so much more: passion, motivation, inspiration, wits, timing — and maybe a little luck.
 Kearse's journey, burdened by uniquely arduous odds, featured none of the last.
 But that hasn't stopped him from excelling in some of the world's best restaurants, and soon, finally, in a kitchen of his own.
 So much has been taken from him by circumstance, but that hasn't stopped him from taking it right back.